 Investigators will complete and conduct drug, medical device, and home medical device retailer for-cause inspections, complaint referrals, and investigations of a firm's overall compliance with California laws and regulations.
 Pre-license inspections of drug manufacturers will require an extensive examination of the facility, quality control, employee qualifications, process validation, packaging, labeling, and documentation.
 For-cause inspections and investigations generally are more in-depth than a new license inspection and consist of examining corrective actions from previous inspections, following up on product failures, auditing newly established production processes and resulting records, and evaluating changes and new products.
+Additional time is necessary to investigate fraudulent activities and develop legal and administrative actions.

-In addition, program staff review and analyze licensing applications and other required documents, provide technical assistance, provide support to the program, and oversee financial operations.
-Table III reflects the operational budget detail for the Drug and Medical Device Safety Program for FY 2015-16.
+In addition, program staff will review and analyze licensing applications and other required documents, provide technical assistance, provide support to the program, and oversee financial operations.
+Table III reflects the operational budget detail for the Drug and Medical Device Safety Program for FY 2017-18.

-Table III - Drug and Medical Device Safety Program Operational Costs FY 2015-16
+Table III - Drug and Medical Device Safety Program Operational Costs FY 2017-18